The Last American Virgin: Plot

-In early 1980s Los Angeles, high school student Gary works as a pizza delivery boy for Pink Pizza after school.
+In early 1980s L.A., high school student Gary works as a pizza delivery boy for Pink Pizza after school.
 His best friends are Rick, a slick-talking ladies' man, and the obese David.
 While at a soda shop one night, Gary notices Karen, a new student who has just moved to the area, and her new best friend, Rose.
 Gary instantly falls in love with Karen.
-Afterward, Gary meets up with Rick and David in the same shop, and the three boys pick up three girls with the false promise of offering them cocaine.
+Afterward, Gary meets up with Rick and David inside the soda shop, and the three boys pick up three girls with the false promise of offering them cocaine.
 At Gary's house, the boys present Sweet'n Low to the girls, who snort it.
 Rick and David prepare to have sex with two of the girls, leaving Gary paired with the overweight Millie.
-As Gary attempts to cut off Millie's bra with scissors, his parents return home, stopping his plans.
+As Gary attempts to cut off Millie's bra with scissors, his parents return home, stopping his plans and forcing him and his friends to flee.

 In the locker room at school the next day, Gary, Rick, David, and others find their classmate Victor spying on the girls' locker room through a peephole and tease him.
 Angry, Victor asserts he has a larger penis than all of them, prompting the boys to have a contest where they measure each other's erections to see whose is largest.

 A love triangle develops between Gary, Rick, and Karen.
 To complicate matters, Karen’s best friend Rose also ends up falling for Gary.

-One morning, in an effort to win her over, Gary finds Karen’s house and deflates her bike tires in order to get closer to her and invites her to ride to school with him.
-During and after the ride, he tries to woo her, to no avail.
-That evening, Gary attends a party at David's house and is devastated to find Karen in company with Rick.
-He tries to entice her away from his friend, failing again.
-Rose is at the party and tries to dance with Gary and woo him over but it’s also no good.
-He becomes drunk and makes a fool of himself.
-David tells Gary to go home and sleep if off and he then creates an embarrassing scene in front of his parents' dinner guests when he goes home.
+After obtaining Karen's address through David, Gary drives to her house one morning and deflates her bike tires so he can offer her a ride to school.
+During and after the ride, Gary tries to woo Karen and invites her to a party at David's house, but she does not reciprocate his feelings.
+That evening, Gary attends the party and is devastated to find Karen with Rick.
+Rose tries to dance with Gary and woo him over, but he isn't interested.
+As Rick and Karen dance together, they kiss, marking the beginning of their relationship.
+Gary tries to entice Karen away from Rick, but fails.
+After Gary becomes drunk and makes a fool of himself, David tells him to go home and sleep it off, but when Gary arrives home, he creates an embarrassing scene in front of his parents' dinner guests.